 Submissions commented on the suitability of the transport infrastructure overall along the east coast.
-They commented if trains need to be upgraded in the next 10 to 15 years, is there a potential to complete preliminary work as part of ECRIPP.
+They commented if train infrastructure needs to be upgraded in the next 10 to 15 years, there may be potential to complete preliminary work as part of ECRIPP.